ErpNetDocs/tech/advanced/string-interpolation/expression-types/data-member.md

 ''
 ```

-The evaluation fails if the resolved data member doesn't exist.
-The output will contain an error message.
-In contrast, if the data member is null, the expression will evaluate to an empty string.
+Evaluation fails if the resolved data member doesn't exist.
+The output will contain an **error message**.

+In contrast, if the data member is null, the expression will evaluate to an **empty string**.

 ```cs
 // Input (There is no 'Name' data member in Customer) '{Customer.Name}'